Technologicat/unpythonic/doc/features.md

 **NOTE**: This is primarily a code generation target API for the ``let[]`` family of [macros](macros.md), which make the constructs easier to use.
 Below is the documentation for the raw API.

-If you need **guaranteed left-to-right initialization** of `letrec` bindings in Pythons older than 3.6, there is also an alternative implementation for all the `let` constructs, with positional syntax and more parentheses.
-The only difference is the syntax; the behavior is identical with the default implementation.
+The `lispylet` module was originally created to allow guaranteed left-to-right initialization of `letrec` bindings in Pythons older than 3.6, hence the positional syntax and more parentheses.
+The only difference is the syntax; the behavior is identical with the other implementation.
+As of 0.15, the main role of `lispylet` is to act as the run-time backend for the `let` family of macros.

 These constructs are available in the top-level `unpythonic` namespace, with the ``ordered_`` prefix: ``ordered_let``, ``ordered_letrec``, ``ordered_dlet``, ``ordered_dletrec``, ``ordered_blet``, ``ordered_bletrec``.